 Seven days.

-Will stood near the edge of the Black Pool, watching the steady rhythm of the camp.
-The [Warlord's Star-Moss] had carpeted the cavern floor in soft violet.
-In the center of the clearing, Tyson and Don were sparring under the light of the dormant Abyssal Forge — their movements sharper than a week ago, the hesitation bleeding out of them one session at a time.
-Tyson was deflecting blows with jagged, purple-scaled gauntlets forged from the Alpha's fangs.
-Don tracked him over the sight of his reinforced crossbow, calling adjustments in a voice that had stopped shaking somewhere around day three.
+Will stood near the edge of the Black Pool.
+He watched the steady rhythm of the camp.
+The [Warlord's Star-Moss] carpeted the cavern floor in soft violet.
+In the center of the clearing, Tyson and Don sparred under the light of the dormant Abyssal Forge.
+Their movements were sharper than a week ago.
+The hesitation bled out of them one session at a time.
+Tyson deflected blows with jagged, purple-scaled gauntlets forged from the Alpha's fangs.
+Don tracked him over the sight of his reinforced crossbow.
+He called adjustments in a voice that had stopped shaking somewhere around day three.

-But the most surprising upgrade wasn't the gear.
-It was the camp's newest nursemaid.
+The most surprising upgrade was the camp's newest nursemaid.

-"Don't you dare put that in your mouth," Curtis snapped, snatching a glowing blue mushroom from a toddler's hand.
+"Don't you dare put that in your mouth," Curtis snapped.
+He snatched a glowing blue mushroom from a toddler's hand.

 The former actor looked miserable.
-Since Will refused to give him a weapon, Helen had assigned him the only job left: diaper duty and chasing children around the grotto.
-He had resisted once.
-On day two, Allison had opened a smooth ten-foot chute directly beneath his boots and left him in a dark pit for an hour until he apologized.
-He hadn't complained since.
-Over the last three days he'd actually started trying — exhausted, covered in spit-up, constantly muttering, but doing the work.
+Will kept him unarmed.
+Helen assigned him diaper duty and chasing children around the grotto.
+He resisted exactly once.
+On day two, Allison opened a smooth ten-foot chute directly beneath his boots.
+She left him in a dark pit for an hour until he apologized.
+He kept his mouth shut after that.
+Over the last three days he actually started trying.
+He was exhausted, covered in spit-up, and constantly muttering.
+He did the work.

 Will watched him from across the camp.

 "Helen trusts him," Will said.
-"And if he tries anything, Allison will drop him in a hole again."
+"If he tries anything, Allison will drop him in a hole again."

 Maddie snorted.
 "I give it ten minutes before he cries about his back."